Richard Harrow: Season 2

 Richard is now established as the right-hand man on Jimmy's bootlegging crew.
-Jimmy and Richard have now gone into business with Charlie "Lucky" Luciano (Vincent Piazza), Meyer Lansky (Anatol Yusef) and Al Capone (Stephen Graham).
-Richard has also moved into the Darmody household, where he befriends Jimmy's wife Angela (Aleksa Palladino).
+Jimmy and Richard have now gone into business with Charlie "Lucky" Luciano (Vincent Piazza), Meyer Lansky (Anatol Yusef), and Capone.
+Richard befriends Jimmy's wife Angela (Aleksa Palladino).
 Angela, a painter, asks Richard if she can do his portrait; he reluctantly agrees.
 During their session, Richard confides in Angela that he and his sister have not spoken since he left home.
 Richard then voluntarily removes his mask, and she paints his portrait.

-Richard ventures out into a secluded forest during a Remembrance Day memorial, intending to commit suicide.
-As he puts a shotgun in his mouth, a hunter's dog runs off with his tin mask.
+Richard ventures out into a secluded forest during a Memorial Day ceremony, intending to commit suicide.
+As he puts a shotgun in his mouth, a stray dog runs off with his tin mask.
 Richard chases the dog, and finds two hunters sitting around a campfire, who convince him to keep on living.

 Richard serves as Jimmy's lieutenant throughout a turf war with Nucky, and remains loyal even as they suffer serious financial losses.
 Richard is devastated when Angela is murdered by Manny Horvitz (William Forsythe) as revenge for an attempt by Jimmy to assassinate him over a $5,000 debt Jimmy refused to pay him, and begins to wonder if their business is worth the price they pay.

 To mend fences with Nucky, Richard and Jimmy go to Alderman James Neary (Robert Clohessy), scheduled to testify against Nucky, force him to type a note at gunpoint exonerating Nucky, then Richard shoots him in the head and stages his death as a suicide.
 When Nucky calls Jimmy and says they have captured Horvitz, both Jimmy and Richard sense a trap, and Richard offers to go along.
 Jimmy refuses and tells Richard to try and put the war behind him.
 After Jimmy is murdered, Richard moves in with Jimmy's mother Gillian (Gretchen Mol) at her estate.